-Figure 2.5: Bottom topography of the Arctic Mediterranean Sea.
+Figure 2.5.: Bottom topography of the Arctic Mediterranean Sea.
 The 500, 1500, 2500 and 3500 m isobaths are shown.
 B.S.: Bering Strait, C.B.: Canadian Basin, M.B.: Makarov Basin, A.B.: Amundsen Basin, N.B.: Nansen Basin, G.S.: Greenland Sea, N.S.: Norwegian Sea, Svalb.: Svalbard.

-dian Archipelago.
-The mass balance is closed by overflow of about 4-5 Sv (DICKSON AND BROWN, 1994) crossing the Greenland-Iceland-Faroe-Scotland Ridge sinking to greater depths, compelled by Coriolis force to follow the western boundaries (i.e. the coastlines of Greenland and Iceland and the Mid-Atlantic Ridge - compare Fig. 2.6).
+BROWN, 1994) crossing the Greenland-Iceland-Faroe-Scotland Ridge sinking to greater depths, compelled by Coriolis force to follow the western boundaries (i.e. the coastlines of Greenland and Iceland and the Mid-Atlantic Ridge - compare Fig. 2.6).
 On their way south these water masses substantially alter their characteristics by entrainment of ambient waters.
 When reaching the southern tip of Greenland their mass transport has more than doubled to approximately 10 Sv.
 It is then the water mass that has been referenced in section 2.1 as Lower North Atlantic Deep Water (LNADW).
 Upper North Atlantic Deep Water (UNADW) on the other hand is formed by winter convection in the Labrador Sea as Labrador Sea Water.
 Part of it spreads to the East and North, the rest can be found heading southward between 500 and 2,000 m as part of the global conveyor (SY ET AL., 1997; LAVENDER ET AL., 2000; RHEIN, 2000).

-Of course the picture presented here is not complete, only the main circulation features are outlined.
+Of course the picture presented here is not complete, only the main circulation features are outlined^c.
 Details of the circulation are still under discussion in the scientific community.
 Especially the temporal variability of the system is subject of intense research.
 Before taking a closer look at this topic in section 2.5, the role of sea ice in the climate system is portrayed in section 2.4.

-&lt;sup>3A more complete picture of Arctic water masses and their circulation is given by CARMACK (1986) and RUDELS ET AL. (1999); for North Atlantic circulation refer to SCHMITZ (1996).
+^cA more complete picture of Arctic water masses and their circulation is given by CARMACK (1986) and RUDELS ET AL. (1999); for North Atlantic circulation refer to SCHMITZ (1996).

-Figure 2.6: The path of overflow waters from the Arctic Mediterranean.
+Figure 2.6.: The path of overflow waters from the Arctic Mediterranean.
 The broken line indicates the 1000 m isobath.
-Deep convection in the Labrador Sea is marked by $\bigotimes$ .
+Deep convection in the Labrador Sea is marked by ⊗.
 The arrows indicate regions of entrainment.
 After TOMCZAK AND GODFREY (1994).

-2.4 The Role of Sea Ice
+2.4.
+The Role of Sea Ice